-- (a) require each Learner to complete at least 12 practical activities, and - (b) ensure that, taken together, those practical activities provide opportunities for each Learner to - (i) develop all of the skills specified in relation to the qualification in appendix 5a to the content document, and - (ii) use and be assessed in relation to all of the skills, apparatus and techniques specified in relation to the qualification in appendices 5b and 5c to the content document. - GCE (Science)2.2 In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available, or proposes to make available, an awarding organisation must - - (a) review the practical activities which it requires each Learner to complete following any revision by the Secretary of State to the skills, apparatus or techniques specified in respect of that qualification, and - (b) revise those practical activities if appropriate. - GCE (Science)2.3 In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available, or proposes to make available, an awarding organisation must - - (a) set out in the specification for that qualification - - (i) the practical activities which each Learner must complete, and - (ii) in particular, the skills and techniques which those practical activities must allow each Learner to develop or demonstrate, and the apparatus which those practical activities must allow each Learner to use, and
+- (a) require each Learner to complete practical activities, and - (b) ensure that, taken together, those practical activities provide opportunities for each Learner to - - (i) develop all of the skills specified in relation to the qualification in appendix 5a to the content document, and - (ii) use and be assessed in relation to some or all of the skills, apparatus and techniques specified in relation to the qualification in appendices 5b and 5c to the content document.

+In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available, or proposes to make available, an awarding organisation must -

+- (a) review the practical activities which it requires each Learner to complete following any revision by the Secretary of State to the skills, apparatus or techniques specified in respect of that qualification, and - (b) revise those practical activities if appropriate.

+In respect of each GCE A level qualification in Biology, Chemistry or Physics which it makes available, or proposes to make available, an awarding organisation must -

+- (a) set out in the specification for that qualification - - (i) the practical activities which each Learner must complete, and - (ii) in particular, the skills and techniques which those practical activities must allow each Learner to develop or demonstrate, and the apparatus which those practical activities must allow each Learner to use, and - (b) promptly amend that specification when the awarding organisation makes any revision to those skills, techniques or apparatus, or those practical activities, and - (c) where such an amendment has been made to the specification, publish that specification as amended.

+In respect of each assessment cycle for each GCE A level qualification in Biology, Chemistry or Physics which it makes available, an awarding organisation must -

+- (a) require each Centre to provide a practical science statement to the awarding organisation, and - (b) treat any failure by a Centre to provide a practical science statement to the awarding organisation in a timely manner as malpractice and/or maladministration (under General Condition A8 (Malpractice and maladministration)).

+For the purposes of this condition, the content document is the document specified in Condition GCE(Science)1.1(a).

+GCE (Science) 2.6

-- (b) promptly amend that specification when the awarding organisation makes any revision to those skills, techniques or apparatus, or those practical activities, and - (c) where such an amendment has been made to the specification, publish that specification as amended. - GCE (Science)2.4 In respect of each assessment cycle for each GCE A level qualification in Biology, Chemistry or Physics which it makes available, an awarding organisation must - (a) require each Centre to provide a practical science statement to the awarding organisation, and - (b) treat any failure by a Centre to provide a practical science statement to the awarding organisation in a timely manner as malpractice and/or maladministration (under General Condition A8 (Malpractice and maladministration)). - GCE (Science)2.5 For the purposes of this condition, the content document is the document specified in Condition GCE(Science)1.1(a). - GCE (Science)2.6 For the purposes of this condition, a 'practical science statement' is a true and accurate written statement made by a Centre to an awarding organisation which confirms that it has taken reasonable steps to secure that each Learner to which that Centre has delivered the assessments to be taken in a particular assessment cycle for each A level qualification in Biology, Chemistry or Physics which the awarding organisation makes available has - (a) completed at least 12 practical activities as required by the awarding organisation, and - (b) made a contemporaneous record of the work which that Learner has undertaken during those practical activities.
+For the purposes of this condition, a 'practical science statement' is a true and accurate written statement made by a Centre to an awarding organisation which confirms that it has taken reasonable steps to secure that each Learner to which that Centre has delivered the assessments to be taken in a particular assessment cycle for each A level qualification in Biology, Chemistry or Physics which the awarding organisation makes available has -

-GCE Subject Level Conditions and Requirements for Science (Biology, Chemistry and Physics)
+- (a) completed practical activities as required by the awarding organisation, and - (b) made a contemporaneous record of the work which that Learner has undertaken during those practical activities.